gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_motors.rst

     #.
 Write code to drive the right motor at speed 3 while the left motor runs at speed 2 for 3 sec then stop it.
     #.
 Write code to drive the left motor at speed 3 while the right motor runs at speed 2 for 3 sec then stop it.
     #.
 Write code that drives the left side faster than the right side then the right side faster the left side so that it zig zags for 5 sec then stop it.
     #.
-Write code so that the buggy repetitively zig zags forward for 5 zigs and zags then forward forward for 5 zigs and zags.
+Write code so that the buggy repetitively zig zags forwards for 5 zigs and zags then forwards forwards for 5 zigs and zags.
     #.
-Modify the zig zag code so that it uses variables for the 2 motor speeds, the number of zig zags forward and backward, and the time for each zig and zag.
+Modify the zig zag code so that it uses variables for the 2 motor speeds, the number of zig zags forwards and backward, and the time for each zig and zag.

 ----

-Forward and backward
+forwards and backward
 ----------------------------------------

-| The left and right motors can be run so that the buggy moves forward or backward in a straight line:
+| The left and right motors can be run so that the buggy moves forwards or backwards in a straight line:
-| ``forward(speed=1, duration=None)``
+| ``forwards(speed=1, duration=None)``
-| ``backward(speed=1, duration=None)``
+| ``backwards(speed=1, duration=None)``

 forward
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. py:method:: forward(speed=1, duration=None)
+.. py:method:: forwards(speed=1, duration=None)

     | Drive the buggy forward.
     | ``speed`` values are integers from 0 to 5.